ExcelFunctions.net

 Common Errors

-#N/A - Produced if the supplied known_x's and known_y's arrays are of different lengths.
+#N/A - Occurs if the supplied known_x's and known_y's arrays are of different lengths.